alexsoto-harness/harness-cie-workshop-chaos-no-ff/README.md

 ### Learning Objective(s):

-- Configure a basic pipeline using Harness CI
+- Understand how to configure a basic pipeline using Harness CI

-- Build and Deploy an artifact to a remote repository using Harness CI
+- Review how to build and deploy an artifact to a remote repository using Harness CI

-- Run unit tests during the process to verify that the build is successful using Harness CI
+- Understand how unit tests are integrated into the build process using Harness CI

-## Steps
+## Reference Steps

 1. From the left hand menu, navigate to **Projects** → **Select the project available**